Get

 Image Credit: N Roberts, Shutterstock

 As the name suggests, the Maine Coon cat originated in the state of Maine and dates back to the late 1800s.
-They may have descended from long-haired European cats that were brought over with settlers.
+They may have descended from long-haired European cats brought over by settlers.
 When the European cats were bred with the native, short-haired breeds, the Maine Coon cat was born and became the United States’ only native long-haired cat.

-The Maine Coon has a sturdy build with a wide chest and muscular body.
-Their long coats are silky and smooth and come in a wide variety of colors and patterns.
+The Maine Coon has a sturdy build with a broad chest and muscular body.
+Their long coats are silky and smooth and come in various colors and patterns.
 You can find solid-colored cats that are black, white, or red, as well as tabby, bi-color, and calico.
 They have long, full tails and big ears with wisps of hair on top.
 Their oval eyes are warm and expressive.

 Personality and Character

 With their affectionate nature and intelligence, Maine Coons do best with families and people who can spend time with them.
 They are highly social and love to follow you from room to room.
 They aren’t typically lap cats, which is probably a good thing considering their massive size.
-Maine Coons would rather hang out next to you as a companion.
+Maine Coons would rather hang out next to you.

 If you’re looking for a cat that is good with children, Maine Coons are very tolerant and patient with them.
 Cuddling, petting, and holding are all welcome.
 Don’t worry if you have other pets in the home either—Maine Coons can get along well with both cats and dogs.